SamirIngley/Desktop-Profiles/README.md

 ### Status: :white_check_mark: Live
 ### Demo: :dancer: https://youtu.be/CynbOIZtDZo

-#### :sparkles: If you found this useful, consider a small donation Venmo @SamirIngle
+:sparkles: If you found this useful, consider a small donation Venmo @SamirIngle :sparkles:
 ************************************************************************************************

 ## Table of Contents